Last Updated on April 17, 2022 by Lee Burnett, DO, FAAFP

 As these higher costs materialize, driving insurance premiums higher, there will be Increased numbers of underinsured and uninsured.

-There are studies that have demonstrated that compared with traditional Medicare, which simply reimburses providers for covered services, the “for profit” insurance plans have less efficiency and less quality.
-They also increase more waste and bureaucracy, both within the insurance companies and the government agencies that oversee them.
+There are studies that have demonstrated that compared with traditional Medicare, which simply reimburses providers for covered services, the “for-profit” insurance plans have less efficiency and less quality.
+They also increase waste and bureaucracy, both within the insurance companies and the government agencies that oversee them.

 Some of the architects of the ACA and related approaches to health care reform assume and try to make us believe that information technology will fix everything.

-Disease management, consumer directed care, Pay for Performance, Accountable Care Organizations, managed care, risk management.
-Even through several of these ideas have been implemented, some in many different places, none of them have proven to contain health care costs.
+Disease management, consumer-directed care, Pay for Performance, Accountable Care Organizations, managed care, risk management.
+Even though several of these ideas have been implemented, some in many different places, none of them have proven to contain health care costs.